 NLNG equally said it was working with the government, both the executive and the legislature, on how to unblock all the challenges across the entire value chain so that LPG is available not just in Lagos but in Sokoto, Kano and Kaduna so that the issues around deforestation and people chopping trees can be reduced in a bid to improve the health and environmental concerns of the people living in those areas.

-And to address the issue surrounding incessant LPG scarcity, Umudu appealed to the government to go back to the drawing board and revitalizkeroe the 2007 Obasanjo LP Gas policy, which helped to generate some improvements in the sector, thereby making the product relatively affordable to the lower stratum of the Nigerian society.
+And to address the issue surrounding incessant LPG scarcity, Umudu appealed to the government to go back to the drawing board and revitalize the 2007 Obasanjo LP Gas policy, which helped to generate some improvements in the sector, thereby making the product relatively affordable to the lower stratum of the Nigerian society.

 ‘‘Before now, LP Gas has been the preserve of high income earning Nigerians.
 Unfortunately, we are right now witnessing a reversal of the improvements made since 2007, which, if not checked, will take Nigerians back to the stone age,’’ he warned.